n1kk/shift-tab/README.md

 String template tag to manage indent in a text block and more.
 Use custom processors to create your own powerful loggers, stylers and formatters.

-Features:
+Usa cases:

 - As a [template tag](#template-tag-signature) for in-place unindenting and processing of text blocks
 - As a [normal function](#string-processor-signature) to dynamically process text in variables or pass to some pipeline as a processor
 - As a [factory](#tag-factory-signature) to create [preconfigured](#configuration-options) tags or methods

-- Uniformal, same function to use as tag, method and a factory.
+Uniformal, same function to use as tag, method and a factory.
 Factory product can also be used as both, a tag or a method.

 ### Usage: